 - University College London followed 6,500 British people over the age of 52 from 2004 to 2012.Those that lacked social interaction were 26 percent more likely to die during the period than those with active social lives.

 The proof that staying social as we age leads to greater health outcomes is in the pudding!
-Live Free Home Health Care can provide transportation, play games, schedule visits with friends, and provide recommendations for simple ways older adults can remain social online.
+Live Free Home Health Care, one of the leading senior care companies serving Concord and the surrounding areas, can provide transportation, play games, schedule visits with friends, and provide recommendations for simple ways older adults can remain social online.
 Contact us to learn more!

 Sources: SeniorJournal.com, Rush University Medical Center, U.S. News and World Report, Breast Cancer Research and Treatment Journal, The American Journal of Psychiatric Health, The Seattle Longitudinal Studies of adult intelligence, Proceedings of the National Academy of Sciences